planafemboy/HRC-Havoks-Reach-Code-/README.md

-HRC (Havoks Reach Code) is a project I started around a year ago, I didnt like how confusing other languages were and with my path mainly as a game dev, I wanted a coding language, so i made my own.
+HRC is a programming language I designed and built from scratch about a year ago.
+I wanted a language that felt more natural for game development workflows — one where the syntax didn't get in the way of the logic.
-HRC stives to make coding easier, in more of a way that all the imporant symbols and words are reduced to the entire right side of the keyboard, making it easier to use.
+The core idea behind HRC is ergonomics: all the important symbols and keywords are mapped to the right side of the keyboard, so your hands aren't constantly jumping around while you code.
+Functions sometimes mirror their counterparts intentionally, making symbol-based syntax easier to remember and use consistently — saving letters for where they actually matter.
-Most functions sometimes repeat them selfs for their counterparts, but it makes it easier to use syombls when coding so you can save the letters for when you need them.
+This is an ongoing personal project built out of frustration with existing languages and a desire to understand how languages work at a fundamental level.